 Hoarseness and other problems can occur related to problems between the nerves and muscles within the voice box or larynx.
 The most common neurological condition that affects the larynx is a paralysis or weakness of one or both vocal cords.
 Involvement of both vocal cords is rare and is usually manifested by noisy breathing or difficulty getting enough air while breathing or talking.
 When one vocal cord is paralyzed or weak, voice is usually the problem rather than breathing.
 One vocal cord can become paralyzed or weakened (paresis) from a viral infection of the throat, after surgery in the neck or chest, from a tumor or growth along the laryngeal nerves, or for unknown reasons.
 Vocal cord paralysis typically presents with a soft and breathy voice.
 Many cases of vocal cord paralysis will recover within several months.
 In some cases however, the paralysis will be permanent, and may require active treatment to improve the voice.
 Treatment choice depends on the nature of the vocal cord paralysis, the degree of vocal impairment, and the patient’s vocal needs.
 While we are not able to make paralyzed vocal cords move again, there are good treatment options for improving the voice.
 One option includes surgery for unilateral vocal cord paralysis that repositions the vocal cord to improve contact and vibration of the paralyzed vocal cord with the non-paralyzed vocal cord.
 There are a variety of surgical techniques used to accomplish this.
 Voice therapy may be used before or after surgical treatment of the paralyzed vocal cords, or it can also be used as the sole treatment.
 (For more information, see Vocal Cord Paralysis Fact Sheet.)

 Throat cancer is a very serious condition requiring immediate medical attention.
-Chronic hoarseness warrants evaluation by an otolaryngologist to rule out laryngeal cancer.
+Chronic hoarseness warrants evaluation by an ENT Doctor in NYC to rule out laryngeal cancer.
 It is important to remember that prompt attention to changes in the voice facilitate early diagnosis.
 Remember to listen to your voice because it might be telling you something.
 Laryngeal cancer is highly curable if diagnosed in its early stages.
 (For more information, see Laryngeal Cancer Fact Sheet.)« Back to Library